Seeed-Studio/sscma-example-esp32/docs/en/get_start.md

-# Edgelab Deployment on Espressif Chipsets
+# Getting Started with EdgeLab on ESP32

 - [Introduction](#introduction)
 - [How to Install](#how-to-install)